SoftwareOne logo

 Great answers start with good questions

-The journey to becoming an Optimised Innovator begins with a set of four fundamental questions.
+The journey to becoming an Optimized Innovator begins with a set of four fundamental questions.
 Let's examine each of these questions—and some of the answers that set our high-performers apart.

 Question 1: "What’s really going on in our IT estate?"

-Visibility and control are essential steps in any optimisation effort.
+Visibility and control are essential steps in any optimization effort.

 Question 2: "How can we improve value and efficiency?"